 Learn The Facts About Audits For Self-Employed Tax Returns

 Everyone wants to avoid a tax return audit, especially those who earn self-employment income.
 The challenges inherent in keeping organized records and properly using deductions can increase the risk of an IRS audit flag.
-To protect yourself and your business, consider the answers to these top tax return audit questions for those who are self-employed.
+To protect yourself and your business, consider the answers to these common tax return audit questions asked by people who are self-employed.

-How Many Years Can I Take a Loss on My Home Business Before I Get Flagged for an Audit by the IRS?
+How Many Years Can I Report a Loss Before Getting Flagged for an Audit?

-There is an IRS rule called the Hobby Loss Rule of Thumb.
-If a business reports a net profit in at least three out of the five years, it is assumed to be a for-profit business.
-However, if the business reports a net loss in more than two out of the five years in operation, it is assumed to be a non-profit hobby business.
+There's an IRS rule called the Hobby Loss rule: If a business reports a net profit in at least three out of the five years, it is assumed to be a for-profit business.
+However, if the business reports a net loss in more than two out of five years in operation, it's assumed to be a nonprofit hobby business.

-If you are legitimately trying to make a profit but have run into tough times, if audited you will just need to prove to the IRS the following areas (based on information within the IRS Publication 535):
+If you are legitimately trying to make a profit but have run into tough times, and you're audited, you'll need to answer the following questions to prove it to the IRS:

 - Is your intention to make a profit?